Norwegian Fjord Cruise

 With so many amazing options, choosing where to go in Norway can be a challenge, so we hope our summary helps you find something that suits you.

-The most spectacular and most frequently visited fjords in the southwest of Norway are the Sognefjord, the Hardangerfjord, the Lysefjord and the Geirangerfjord.
+The most spectacular and most frequently visited fjords in the southwest of Norway are the Sognefjord, the Hardangerfjord, Geirangerfjord, Nordfjord and the Lysefjord.
 Then we have a number of smaller fjord arms coming off the main fjords.
+The larger fjords such as Sognefjord tend to look more like huge lakes whilst the smaller fjord arms are the ones with the steeper clifts and more dramatic scenery.

-In the Sognefjord (Norway’s deepest) you will find the popular fjord-arms of the Nærøyfjord and the Aurlandsfjord, which are visited during the Norway in a Nutshell® excursion.
+In the Sognefjord (Norway’s deepest) you will find the popular fjord-arms of the Nærøyfjord and the Aurlandsfjord, which are visited during the Norway in a Nutshell® excursion or on our private mini-coach tour, Beautiful Norway.

 Off the Sognefjord we also find the Fjærlandsfjord stretching north from Balestrand, and which ends just underneath the majestic Jostedal Glacier, Norway’s largest.